jacobshk/STEM_GMU_Neuro/README.md

-Run webserver; currently running on localhost:3000
+Run webserver (node server.js in proper dir); currently running on localhost:3000

 Separately, use fitbit CLI (npx fitbit) to run the fitbit app/companion app on fitbit OS simulator (windows)

+In fitbit CLI, run bi (in test-app-one dir) to build & install the code onto the Fitbit OS device

+In fitbit OS device, run app

 ## Overview